 On that basis, a blended price-earnings ratio (“PE”) ratio of circa 15 seemed appealing.
 Note too that the fund sports a less direct exposure to Chinese-listed stocks than its benchmark, the MSCI AC Asia Pacific ex Japan (NR).
 Instead, equities listed in countries like Singapore make up a bigger slice of its assets, though China obviously still plays a huge indirect part for obvious reasons.
 The portfolio holds around 65 stocks in total, of which the top ten account for just under 40% of assets.
 Assets stand at around £1.35b in total.

 The fund also offered up a 4% dividend yield at the time, which again looked attractive given the region’s dividends held up better than in the UK.
 The units have also done well in the intervening period – not a surprise given the broader rally, but still.
-The total return stands at circa 18% since that post was published, several points ahead of the benchmark.
+Total return stands at circa 18% since that post was published, several points ahead of the benchmark.

 Prior to COVID, Asia Pacific ex-Japan was responsible for around £87b in annual dividends according to analysis of the world’s top 1,200 firms by asset manager Janus Henderson.
 That represented a nearly threefold increase on its level in 2010.
 Profit over the same period increased by circa 55%, or roughly 5% per annum on average.
 Note that these figures are all in GBP terms, and that both come out ahead of the UK and Europe.
 Those reading closely will no doubt note the mismatch between dividend and profit growth.
 The latter coming in slower than the former saw the payout ratio inch up to the 50% mark pre-COVID, which is still reasonable.